Chudii/weather-api/README.md

 - [ ] Allow weather search to specify by city, state (& country)
 - [ ] Fully refractor code so it runs as efficiently as possible
 - [ ] Implement requested API info for better user experience
+- [ ] Set default city to the city of user's current location

 ## Want to Contribute?